Our valuation tech uses live market data to estimate your car’s value accurately.

 The important thing is that you are honest, this gives you the best chance of securing a deal.
 After all, if a dealer comes to collect your car and finds you did not portray it accurately in your profile, your sale may fall through.

-3. Your car enters our daily sale
+3. Your car enters our online sale

 We run sales daily.
 You don’t need to worry about dealing with queries from dealers or anxiously waiting for news to come in.
 Once the sale ends, we’ll contact you and let you know the highest price a dealer has offered on your car.
 That means you don’t have to do anything but sit back and relax knowing your car sale is in safe hands.